Stoefff/FMI-basic-c-/Week12/README.md

 ```

 ### Tree like recursion
 There are many branches in with the recursion is called.
-Good examples the calculation the Fibochi sequence.
+Good examples the calculation the Fibonacci sequence.
 It is not a good type of recursion because it runs the calculation for the same
 values at least 2 times because of the tree structure.
-Check the logic of fib
 ```c++
 unsigned int fib(unsigned n){
     if(n < 2)